syncfusion-content/javascript-docs/js/Diagram/BPMN Shapes.md

 ### Message

 A Message flow shows the flow of messages between two Participents.A message flow is repesented by dashed line.The type of message are as follows.

-* initiatingMessage
+* InitiatingMessage
 * NoninitiatingMessage
 * Default

-The `message` property allows you to define the type of message.The following code example illustrates how to create an message.
+The `message` property allows you to define the type of message.The following code example illustrates how to define a message flow.

 {% highlight javascript %}